Other economic indicators

 MEL graph: Interest rates

-The Bank of Canada will remain on hold for a little while
+The Bank of Canada will remain on hold despite new risk to inflation

-The policy rate has declined by a cumulative 275 basis points since the recent peak of this cycle in June 2024.
-Effective rates for households have fallen by 160 basis points since then, while those for businesses have declined by only about 210 basis points.
+The policy rate has declined by a cumulative 275 basis points since the latest peak of this cycle in June 2024.
+Effective rates for households have fallen by 153 basis points since then, while those for businesses have declined by only about 200 basis points.
+Effective rates recently increased on the back of higher risk premium for debt.

 The impact on your business